vlad-guzun/vlad-guzun/README.md

 - 👋 Hi, I’m @vlad-guzun
-- 👀 I’m interested in web development and ai
+- 👀 I’m interested in web development and AI

 <!---
 vlad-guzun/vlad-guzun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.